Airbus versus Boeing Japan battle switches to ANA

-SINGAPORE/TOULOUSE (Reuters) - Stung by the loss of a multi-billion dollar jet order from Japan Airlines (9201.T) to arch-rival Airbus EAD.PA, Boeing Co (BA.N) will mount an all-out defense of its position with Japan’s other major airline, ANA, a source close to the U.S. planemaker said.
+SINGAPORE/TOULOUSE (Reuters) - Stung by the loss of a multi-billion dollar jet order from Japan Airlines (9201.T) to arch-rival Airbus EAD.PA, Boeing (BA.N) will mount a all-out defense of its position with Japan’s other major airline, ANA, a source close to the U.S. planemaker said.

 Boeing executives are still trying to understand why long-time customer JAL ordered 31 Airbus A350s - worth $9.5 billion at list prices - in a deal, announced on Monday, that was the U.S. company’s first major loss in Japan.